Evans Head Memorial Aerodrome: Heritage listing

 The associated sites and structures in Evans Head are some of the more significant remaining landmarks from that era which visitors seek out during their visits to Evans Head and which are examples of the main features of buildings and sites that characterised the RAAF Base at the time.

 The presence of the RAAF during and after wartime largely contributed to the growth of the town with many of the personnel staying on within the village after the RAAF disbanded the bombing and gunnery school.
 The association of the aerodrome and the town form an important part of the village's cultural identity.

 The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.

 The item is technically and research significant because of the technical innovations and the role of the RAAF Base both of which made important contributions to Australia's effort in the WWII.

 The prefabricated Bellman Hangar and various accommodation buildings represent significant technical innovation and adaptation for that period.
 While there are other modified Bellman hangars in Australia, the only remaining hangar at Evans Head Aerodrome was one of the first to be built in Australia.
 The other structures include the Scout Hall and Tuck Shop which are good examples of the design and are in good condition, although they have been relocated.

 The role of the RAAF Base, the aerodrome, its history and its structures is a potential subject for High School Students.
 The Evans Head Memorial Aerodrome Committee and the Evans Head Community School are currently discussing the potential for such a program.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

 The item is rare in relation to its unique role as the primary bombing and gunnery school under the EATS.
 This has been identified in a thematic study conducted which surveyed the World War II aerodromes and associated sites in NSW.

 Its future protection and management is essential in terms of it being one of the largest WWII aerodrome sites in the State and its significance in the history of defence in Australia.

 The place is important in demonstrating the principal characteristics of a class of cultural or natural places/environments in New South Wales.

-The item represents an important class of WWII aerodromes in NSW because of its size, strategic location and its pivitol role in the training of RAAF personnel for the war effort.
+The item represents an important class of WWII aerodromes in NSW because of its size, strategic location and its pivotal role in the training of RAAF personnel for the war effort.